DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Yet the development of social networks, the spread of blogs, and the popularity of BitTorrent have created new centralities.
 Personal homepages are being replaced by blogs on platforms such as Wordpress and Tumblr.
 Facebook and Twitter are replacing forums and email.
-BitTorrent still requires ‘trackers’, programs that centralize all the files in cyberspace.
 This is how potential decentralization reconfigures into functional centralization; largely for the benefit of those actors who are able to take advantage of these new forms of centralities.
 Occupying a central place is a major asset, since such a key position can only be challenged by severe disruptions of existing technologies and practices.

-## 5.2 The Power of Choice by Default and the Status Quo
+## 5.2 The Power of Default Choice and Status Quo

 One of the simplest methods to achieve centrality was used in the beginning of the 1990s by many access providers.
 This was at the dawn of